The ‘Bronze Bomber’ appeared on Nacion ESPN ahead of his fight with Tyson Fury on December 1

 Deontay Wilder has issued an apology after he appeared to badly injure a giant mascot on TV.

-The WBC heavyweight champion floored the mascot after he was asked to throw a punch by the presenters when he appeared on Spanish language sports show Nacion ESPN ahead of his upcoming fight with Tyson Fury.
+The WBC heavyweight champion floored the mascot after he was asked to throw a punch by the presenters of Spanish language sports show Nacion ESPN as he promoted his upcoming fight with Tyson Fury.

 But Wilder’s punch had more power it in than intended and there were reports that it broke the jaw of the man inside the costume.